Parents play a big role in helping their children practice their musical instruments. Use these five tips to make music practice time easier.

 You don’t have to play an instrument yourself to practice with your child.
 Just being there to help out and support your budding musician is vital to their growth—especially early on in the process.
 If you don’t play an instrument, sitting in on lessons and taking notes is helpful.
 Even if you can’t play or demonstrate for your child, you can help remind them of things the teacher said in lessons.
 Do some learning right along with your child—learn to read music if you don’t know how, for example.
 Your child will love that you are learning the same things they are, and they will delight in helping you learn.
 Which, as we all know, only helps them to learn more quickly.

-If you do play an instrument, play with your child–even if it isn’t the same instrument.
-Sophia loves it when I play the piano accompaniments to her violin songs and it helps her to learn them more quickly.
+If you do play an instrument, play with your child—even if it isn’t the same instrument.
+My youngest daughter loves it when I play the piano accompaniments to her violin songs and it helps her to learn them more quickly.
 I have a friend who plays the clarinet along with her violinist daughter.

-With Chloe, sometimes I will play the top hand while she focuses only on the bottom hand, or vice versa.
+With my daughter who is learning piano, sometimes I will play the top hand while she focuses only on the bottom hand, or vice versa.
 Since I play the piano I can show her how something is supposed to go if she is having trouble with it.
-I can’t do that with the violin, but I have learned enough about the fingerings to very slowly model something if Sophia is having trouble.
-Bria is way too advanced for my help with actual technique or note reading, but I can help her with things like musical terms she is unfamiliar with or musicality.
+I can’t do that with the violin, but I have learned enough about the fingerings to very slowly model something if my youngest is having trouble.
+My oldest is way too advanced for my help with actual technique or note reading, but I can help her with things like musical terms she is unfamiliar with or musicality.

 After a few years, you will not need to help as much, and your child will become much more independent with practice.
-Bria almost never needs our help anymore, but it took a lot of sitting on my knees and helping her put her fingers down to get her to this place.
+My oldest daughter almost never needs our help anymore, but it took a lot of years sitting on my knees and helping her put her fingers down to get her to this place.

 4. Focus on “times” not “time.”

 One of my biggest mistakes as a parent was insisting that my children practice for a set amount of time each day.
 This often resulted in a lot of shoddy playing and wasting time.
-Chloe would play everything in the world but the things her teacher had assigned, Bria would find every reason in the world to stop playing and fiddle with things, and Sophia would spend most of the time having a fit.
+My middle daughter would play everything in the world but the things her teacher had assigned, my oldest would find every reason in the world to stop playing and fiddle with things, and my youngest would spend most of the time having a fit.

 Now, when they are just beginning to learn a piece, you don’t really want to encourage your child to play it through five times when they can’t do it correctly.
 In those cases, focus on playing a particular measure or line a certain amount of times until they feel confident that they can play that section without mistakes, and then move on to the next section and do the same thing.